 Participants will submit their papers through HotCRP (Link to HotCRP, to be coordinated through SOUPS organizers, to be added) You can also email the organizers with questions at firstname.lastname@example.org

 Scope and Focus

 Security and privacy challenges confront all participants in modern society, but particular groups may experience unique or uneven privacy and security concerns.
 These groups may face distinctive obstacles to addressing issues, and their particular needs and concerns may not be well understood beyond those groups.
 Traditionally, inclusive design has addressed physical accessibility as well as needs arising from age, disability, or environment.
-While this work remains critical, our community also increasingly recognizes the importance of accounting for the needs of vulnerable users or marginalized groups.
+While this work remains critical, our community also increasingly recognizes the importance of accounting for the needs of vulnerable users and marginalized groups.
 The workshop deliberately avoids any concrete definitions of what "vulnerable" means in this context.
-We encourage a diverse discussion of any group or situation that could be deemed as vulnerable, without prejudice.
+We encourage a diverse discussion of groups and situations, without prejudice

-In this workshop, we explore the privacy and security experiences and needs of vulnerable user groups.
+In this workshop, we explore the privacy and security experiences and needs of vulnerable user groups (and affected non-users).
 We are also interested in populations or roles in our society (e.g., lawyers, journalists, politicians, activists, medical providers) that support and/or affect the lives of vulnerable individuals.
 We will endeavor to uncover new ways of taking a more inclusive approach to appreciating and addressing privacy and security challenges.
 We also seek to identify the unintended harms that can result from privacy and security technology.

 The objectives of our workshop are as follows:

 i) To broaden participants' awareness of diverse privacy and security concerns.